Wondering what the biggest blogging mistakes new bloggers make?

 When launching my coaching business, I hired a business coach, purchased a domain and professional hosting, and hired a professional photographer.
 All of it was an investment in my future as a coach, which later turned into an invest in myself as a blogger.
 The skills were easily transferred and led me to launch blog coaching as an additional service to business coaching.

 Even after getting picked up as an expert quote on sites like Forbes (who I write for monthly now), Brit + Co, Dailyworth, and so many more, I kept investing myself.
-I bought courses like BossPitch and Summer Camp (use code RACHEL to get 10% off!) to help me pitch and work with brands.
-I created courses like my Guide To Pinterest to help take others through the exact steps I used to grow my blog traffic by 750% from Pinterest!
+I bought courses like BossPitch to help me pitch and work with brands.
+I also took the BEST Pinterest course to help take others through the exact steps I used to grow my blog traffic by 750% from Pinterest!

 BossPitch is the course to teach you the ins and outs of pitching brands directly and taking control of the income your generating from your blog!
 Finally you will have the tools to negotiate your worth, find and contact brands, and only do sponsored content that's on-brand for you!